 There is no cure for Huntington’s disease.
-Life expectancy depends on a few factors including the age at which symptoms start.
+Life expectancy depends on a few factors, but the median survival period is estimated at 15-18 years after symptoms begin.

 Huntington’s disease (HD) is a progressive condition that causes involuntary muscle movements, cognitive decline, and behavioral changes.